 Under test conditions, I am able to read N4.5 sized print.
 N4.5 comes from the standard scale used in UK eye tests.
 In recent weeks, I have discovered that I can read print, which is considerably smaller than either of these examples is.

 The difficulty has been to convert all these different scales into a single one, which we can all understand.
 I am currently researching a means of converting the N scale to points.
 I am also trying to find an objective measure of the smallest print size, which I can actually read.
-I think I have found an example of it, but I am still waiting to find out what point size has been used to produce it.
+I think I have seen an example of it, but I am still waiting to find out what point size has been used to produce it.